Koh Sralao, Cambodia

 Key Messages

-• Community activism, concerning coastal resource management issues and resistance to sand dredging, assisted in the termination of nearby dredging activities
+• Community activism concerning coastal resource management issues and resistance to sand dredging contributed to the termination of nearby dredging activities.

 Figure 1: Map showing select fishing villages including Koh Sralao (bottom right) in relation to Koh Kong town and the SEZ.
 Map: Google (modified by Furqan Asif).

-Koh Sralao is a small 300 household mangrove-estuarine fishing village on the southwestern coast of Cambodia (Figure 1) approximately 22 km from the provincial capital.
+Koh Sralao is a small 300 household mangrove-estuarine fishing village on the southwestern coast of Cambodia (Figure 1), approximately 22 km from the provincial capital Koh Kong.
 The village is accessible only by boat.
-Given the remote nature of the community, most goods and products need to be shipped in (and out).
+Given the remote nature of the community, most goods and products need to be shipped in and out.

 Local fishers use mechanized boats and gill nets or crab traps to harvest the marine resources in and around the mangrove estuarine area, or within a few kilometers of the coastline.
 Households work together, with men (sometimes with their wives) going out to fish daily or spending a few days on their boats and women sorting, processing and selling aquatic products to a handful of local traders (aquatic products typically go to the provincial town, and then may move to Cambodia’s capital or into Thailand).